Stat184-Fall2025/Sec-1_FP_KathrynSujai_ElisabethHadzic_ElinoreWallace/README.md

 ## Repo Structure

 All files will be found in the top level.
 The data files and code can be found in the "Data" folder.
-The visulizations and tables code can be found in the "Figures and Tables" folder.
+The visualizations and tables code can be found in the "Tables_and_Figures" folder.

 ## Authors